OluochOdhiambo/ticketingapp/README.md

 Password:       YourPassword  (same as DB_PASSWORD in .env)
 ```

-> The database schema is created automatically on first startup via EF Core migrations.
+> The database schema and seed data are created automatically on first startup via EF Core migrations.
 No manual setup required.

 ---